Skip to content

 • A robust test suite.
 Tests let the agent discard changes that break correctness.
 Without them, the agent can’t safely move fast.

 • Isolated experiments.
 Trying one change at a time keeps results interpretable.
-If everything changes at once, you can’t tell what worked.
+When everything changes at once, you can’t tell what worked.

 Read more: